sickozell/SickoCV/README.md

 Then, with another ARM triggering (arm off) the routing will stop on next clock detection and GATE output will go low.

 FADE knob up to 10s can be used to avoid attack or release clicks when audio signals are connected to IN input.
+Be sure to set Fade knob to minimum (1ms) when inputs are feeded by triggers.

 If ARM is triggered again before clock detection it will abort arming (unarm).